Maximum-prog/Maximum-prog/README.md

 ### I am finishing my master's degree at MIPT in FinaTech and Analytics.

 ##  Stack
-Python, SQL, Power B, numpy, scipy, pandas and keras libraries
+Python, SQL, Power Bi, numpy, scipy, pandas and keras libraries

 ## Portfolio
 - *Diploma at the Sberbank Corporate University "Detection of secret data hidden in digital images"*